danningc/cli_training/README.md

-# cli_training
-Repo for Command-Line Training
+# Repo for Command-Line Training